findy-network/findy-network.github.io/content/en/docs/slides/building-findy-agency/_index.md

 --

-In service signup phase, Bob needs to verify her gender and age with his digital wallet.
-He presents a proof for his id card.
+In the service signup phase, Bob needs to verify his gender and age with his digital wallet.
+He presents proof for his id card.

 --

-Verified gender and age is shown to other service users when they are browsing Bob's profile.
+Verified gender and age are shown to other Service users when they are browsing Bob's profile.

 ---